|It was 1983! Everyone's hair looked like that!|

 First, many Rebellion ships are generally more maneuverable than their Imperial counterparts, especially at higher speeds.
 CR90s and MC30s have several places in their navigation paths with 2 clicks (CR90s at the end in 3 and 4 speed, MC30s at speed 3), and the GR75 in general is more maneuverable than its Gozanti counterpart.
 So while Jerjerrod lets you add in clicks at joint 1, they still either need to navigate to add in later clicks, or they're at the mercy of wherever their later path takes them.

 Simply put, Madine lets you navigate until you don't need to navigate anymore.
 Stay out of the bad arcs, stay out of bad (black dice) ranges of your opponent's, but be where you can put the hurt in on them.
+Concentrate Fire, then pull a runner and get either back into the fight where you weren't expected to be or get gone before you get shot and die, remaining either out of range or in a terrible arc for them to fire from; ISD sides, HMC80 fronts/backs, etc.

 |Navigate until it's time to stop navigating - Dalton's original quote|